raspberrypilearning/getting-started-with-the-pico/en/step_6.md

 The Shell is useful for making sure everything is working and trying out quick commands but it's better to put longer programs in a file.

-Thonny can save and run MicroPython programs directly on the Raspberry Pi X.
+Thonny can save and run MicroPython programs directly on the Raspberry Pi Pico.

 In this step you will create a MicroPython program to blink the onboard LED on and off in a loop.